 I also went on a guided tour of the Necropolis of the Via Triumphalis which has a series of Roman-era tombs excavated under the Vatican Gardens.
 The ancient Roman necropolis was discovered by accident while digging the Vatican’s massive underground parking garage in 1956.
 The excavations have revealed more than 1,000 tombs and graves dating from the 1st century BC through 320 AD.
 Finally, I visited the Villa of Livia at Prima Porta located 12 km north of Rome along the Via Flaminia.
 The villa and gardens have been excavated and can be visited.

 In October I returned to Turkey for the second leg of my Hadrian 1900 project.
 I flew to Istanbul’s Sabiha Gokcen Airport on the Asian side and travelled westwards towards Ankara, crossing the ancient province of Bithynia to visit Izmit (ancient Nicomedia) and the ancient site of Juliopolis where Hadrian is said to have stayed on November 11 (a copy of a letter of thanks written by Hadrian from Juliopolis to the city of Pergamon has survived).
-From Juliopolis I travelled back towards Iznik and Bursa and followed the road taken from Hadrian to reach the cities of Nicaea and Nicomedia.
+From Juliopolis I travelled back towards Iznik and Bursa and followed the road taken by Hadrian to reach the cities of Nicaea and Nicomedia.

 - 11th November 117 AD – Hadrian reaches Juliopolis in Bithynia (#Hadrian1900)